 - In the File name field, enter a name (here ModSecurity WAF Rule - Cross-site Scripting is used), and click Save.

-- Exported rule file can be opened any text editor like below.
+- The exported rule file can be opened in any text editor as shown.